CityofToronto/bdit_data-sources/volumes/miovision/README.md

 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
 We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
 The function that does this is [`miovision_api.determine_working_machine()`](sql/function-determine_working_machine.sql) and there is an Airflow dag named [`check_miovision`](https://github.com/CityofToronto/bdit_data-sources/blob/miovision_api_bugfix/dags/check_miovision.py) that runs the function at 7AM every day to check if all cameras are working.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersection that is not working and from what time to what time that the gap happens which is helpful in figuring out what's happened.

 ## 4. Steps to Add or Remove Intersections

-There have been some changes to the Miovision cameras and below documents on the steps to make that changes on our end. **Always run your test and put all new things in a different table/function name so that they do not disrupt the current process until everything has been finalized.** Ideally, the whole adding and removing process should be able to be done in a day.
+There have been some changes to the Miovision cameras and below documents on the steps to make that changes on our end.
+First remove the decommissioned ones then include the newly installed ones. **Always run your test and put all new things in a different table/function name so that they do not disrupt the current process until everything has been finalized.** Ideally, the whole adding and removing process should be able to be done in a day.

+### Removing Intersections
+Once we are informed of the decommissioned date of the Miovision cameras, we can then carry out the following steps.

+1) Update the column `date_decommissioned` on table [`miovision_api.intersections`](#intersections) to include the decommissioned date.

+2) Remove aggregated data on the date the camera is decommissioned.
+Manually remove decommissioned machines' data from tables `miovision_api.volumes_15min_tmc` and `miovision_api.volumes_15min`.
+Dont worry about other tables that they are linked to since we have set up the ON DELETE CASCADE functionality.
+If the machine is taken down on 2020-06-15, we are not aggregating any of the data on 2020-06-15 as it may stop working at any time of the day on that day.

+3) Done.
+Removing intersections is short and simple.

+### Adding Intersections
+Adding intersections on the other hand is not as simple as removing an intersection.
+We will first have to find out a couple of information before proceeding to aggregating the data.
+The steps are outlined below.

 1) Look at table [`miovision_api.intersections`](#intersections) to see what information about the new intersections that we would need to update the table.
 Steps below show how we can find the details such as id, coordinates, px, int_id, geom, which leg_restricted etc. Once everything is done, do an INSERT INTO this table to include the new intersections.